pandasoli/nekovim/README.md

 - Multiple instances
 - Really highly configurable

-  > The only thing you cannot change is the title “NekoVim” (Discord bot name).
+  > The only thing you "cannot change" is the text “Playing **Neovim**”.
-  > But you can change the used bot.
+  > Actually, you can!
+But it would require changing the Discord bot (ez).

 <br/>
 <br/>